iamdefender/sorokin/README.md

         ↑--------------------- 83% web ---------------------↑ ↑- 17% memory -↑
 ```

-The morgue now simultaneously dissects both corpses from the archive *and* fresh bodies from the street. Володя жрёт память и интернет одновременно.
+The morgue now simultaneously dissects both corpses from the archive *and* fresh bodies from the street.
 The pathologist's scalpel cuts through time itself—one hand in the freezer, one hand in the present.
 This is what happens when you give a serial killer both a filing cabinet and a search engine.

 ---